 Xie and Eberly introduced a triangle measure of entanglement for three-qubit systems, named as, concurrence fill \cite{eberly2021}.
-It has the advantage of being nonincreasing under local quantum operations and classical communications (LQCC).
 This measure is based on the entanglement polygon inequality which states that one entanglement cannot increase the sum of the other two \cite{qian2018,zhu2015}, i.e.,

-where a subscript $i$ refers to the system's $i$th qubit.
+for any distinct $i$, $j$, $k$ in $\{A, B, C\}$.
 A concurrence triangle is the geometrical interpretation of entanglement polygon inequality \cite{eberly2021} (Refer to Fig-\ref{conctri}).

 Concurrence fill, denoted by $C_F$, is a genuine tripartite entanglement measure that represents the area of the concurrence triangle.
-For a three qubit state, $\rho_{ABC}$, concurrence fill is given as
+For a three qubit state, $|\psi_{ABC}\rangle$, concurrence fill is given as

 $C_F$ is zero for all separable and biseparable states and is non-zero for genuine entangled states (GHZ and W states).
 It is given as